 The Ruby Hill Mine hosts the FAD Deposit located next to the previously producing Archimedes pit.

-FAD has not been test in +50 years as it was not a priority target when it was previously owned by Barrick.
+FAD is largely under-explored and has not been tested in +50 years.
+FAD was not a priority target when it was previously owned by Barrick.

 The FAD Project